-(0 points.)
+7. (0 points.)
 If you can believe it, you actually did a worse job at My Blockbuster than you did converting dates and times.
 In fact, you haven't only been fired this time.
-You've been deported!18
+You've been deported!

 Fortunately, you scored a job with the London Underground (a.k.a. the Tube).
 The Tube is a complex web of interconnecting stations and lines running beneath London.
-In fact, take a look for vourself bv checking out, in project2-6.0/xtube/pdf/, large print map03.pdf (which highlights the Tube and Docklands Light Railway), (which highlights Tramlink connections.pdf and National Rail), and london connections.pdf (which depicts everything).
+In fact, take a look for yourself by checking out, in project2-7.0/xtube/pdf/, large\print\map03.pdf (which highlights the Tube and Docklands Light Railway), http://xml.apache.org/xalan-j/usagepatterns.html#outputprops for more information.